 As fuel prices continue to rise, drivers are starting to figure out exactly what’s needed to get to the next destination.
 Whether you are headed to work or running some errands, you want to know how far you are going to go.
 How many miles can you drive on one gallon of gasoline?

 The average new car gets 27 miles per gallon combined.
 While some will achieve better or worse fuel economy numbers, the average car may be able to get 27 miles per gallon.
 However, it’s never wise to attempt driving on one gallon of fuel, as it could run out at any point and leave you stranded.

 There are many factors that determine how far you are going to be able to travel per gallon of fuel.
-We look at those in this article and discuss why you shouldn’t let your tank run empty.
+I look at those in this article and discuss why you shouldn’t let your tank run empty.

 Factors Affecting How Far You Drive on a Gallon of Gas

 One of the biggest factors determining the fuel economy is what kind of traffic you are in.
 When you drive your car in an urban environment, you are going to get far less fuel economy than if you drive on the highway.

 That’s why the EPA determines fuel economy ratings by city and highway numbers.
 If you evaluate most of the modern vehicles, the city rating is far less than that of the highway.

 You know it’s important to keep an eye on tire pressures for your on-road safety.
 With that said, it’s just as important to the fuel economy.

 Tires that are inflated to manufacturer standards will allow for maximum fuel economy numbers.
 You can find this number on the placard found on the driver’s side door.